project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/developer_installation.md

    $ npm install
 </pre>

 ***Note***: Please ensure that you are using node version 8.11.2 or above.
-Also, when prompted to set the environment variable please set sunbird_environment=local and sunbird_instance=sunbird.
+Also, when prompted to set the environment variable please set the following

+`sunbird_environment = local
+sunbird_instance = sunbird
+sunbird_default_tenant = sunbird'

 ### Configure Backend Service Stack